-DHL customer service number
+DHL Customer service number (for call connections)

 As one of the largest brands in the delivery market, the DHL customer service staff have high standards to reach.
 Judging by the feedback on social media, they appear to do so the vast majority of the time.
 However, as with any business who have hundreds of thousands of customers each year, there are always going to be a small percentage of people who experience some form of issue that leaves them upset.